SSWConsulting/SSW.Rules.Content/rules/do-you-return-detailed-error-messages/rule.md

 ```

 ::: bad
-Figure: Bad Example - The error message does not contain information that can be acted upon.\
+Figure: Bad example - The error message does not contain information that can be acted upon
 :::

 ```json